 Cataplexy is a sudden loss of muscle control, typically triggered by emotions such as laughing or crying.
 Cataplexy is the prime symptom of narcolepsy.

 Insomnia is characterized by inadequate quality and quantity of sleep.
 It is often a symptom of another medical condition or sleep disorder.
 Symptoms of insomnia include difficulty initiating or maintaining sleep.
 Often the best action for insomnia is to identify the primary cause.
 In unresolved cases, insomnia may become chronic.

 Menopausal sleep disorder is often associated with nighttime hot flashes paired with unexpected awakenings.

 Narcolepsy is a chronic neurological disorder with involuntary, excessive daytime sleepiness or sleep attacks.
 Symptoms may also include cataplexy (a sudden loss of muscle control during strong emotions such as laughing or crying), sleep paralysis (a feeling of paralysis when falling asleep or awakening), or hallucinations and vivid or scary dreams.

-Restless Legs Syndrome (RLS) is a neurological movement disorder involving “creepy crawly” sensations in the legs, resulting in the need to move them.
+Restless legs syndrome (RLS) is a neurological movement disorder involving “creepy crawly” sensations in the legs, resulting in the need to move them.
 Typically this occurs in the evening at rest and will often lead to insomnia.
-Another term is Willis-Ekbom Disease (WED).
+Another term for restless legs syndrom is Willis-Ekbom Disease (WED).

 Get directions and maps.